 With its telescope originally built by amateur astronomers for Clark College in Vancouver, Washington, and set on a hill just 1 mile (1.6 km) north of the center of Goldendale, this Washington State Park Heritage Site has attracted hundreds of thousands of visitors since its dedication in 1973.
-Goldendale was chosen in order to place the telescope where it would have clearer weather and a night sky unhampered by light pollution.
+Goldendale was chosen in order to place the telescope where it would have a night sky unhampered by light pollution.

 The Goldendale Observatory resulted largely from the efforts of four amateur astronomers based at Clark College in Vancouver, Washington: Don Conner, Mack McConnell, John Marshall, and Omer VanderVelden, who started in 1964 to construct what would become the largest and most sophisticated amateur-built telescope of its day.
 It was originally intended to replace a 12.5 inch Dall-Kirkham telescope they had previously made for the College in 1963.
 That instrument got Clark College interested in a much larger telescope, and the College purchased the 24.5 inch (62 cm) diameter 5 inch (13 cm) thick 205 pound (93 Kg) Pyrex disc to make the primary mirror for $800 (~ $7,700 today.)